jcote9/Mat301-ps1/README.md

 1. What does SQL stand for?
 How is it pronounced?

  Structured Query Language.
 Pronounced "Es Que El" or "Sequel"

 2. Are SQL commands case-sensitive?
 How can you determine?

  No they are not case sensitive.
 They are case insensitive.

 3. What does DQL stand for?

  Data query language

 4. True or False:  Is it necessary to use the `FROM` clause with the select statement?

  Yes it is necessary

 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?

  False: You would use it when you want to, for example, select a price from products where price is > 9.99.
 In this instance we need the 'where' clause to specify the price being slected.

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?

  Default value is ascending.
 The 'ORDER BY' clause allows you to select products from a table and sort them, by price for example.

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?

  It is case sensitive for product and column names.
 However, the keywords are NOT case sensitive (select, from, etc.) It is the objects that are case sensitive.

 8. Select all product names.

  Select name from unemath_Cote.Products;

 9. List the MSRP for all products in ascending order.

  Select msrp from unemath_Cote.Products order by msrp;

 10. Find all products within  category 430.
 What is category 430?

  Select product_id from unemath_Cote.Products where category_id=430;

  Category 430 is glasses.

 11. Find all product id and names in category 430 manufactured by 428.

  Select product_id from unemath_Cote.Products where category_id=430 and manufacturer_id=428;

 12. How many products in category 430 manufactured by 428?

  Select count from unemath_Cote.Products where category_id=430 and manufacturer_id=428;

 18.

 13. How many countries make products contained in the store?

+ SELECT country, count(*) FROM unemath_Cote.Products group by country;

 14. How many products are manufactured in the USA?

  Select count(*) from unemath_Cote.Products where country='usa';

  4091

 15. How many products cost the company less than $10?

  Select count(*) from unemath_Cote.Products where msrp <10;

  3482

 16. How many products cost the company less than $10 and sell for more than $20?

  Select count(*) from unemath_Cote.Products where msrp >20 and price <10;

  40.

 17. How many products cost the company less than $10 and sell for less than $20?

  Select count(*) from unemath_Cote.Products where msrp <20 and price <10;

  7523

 18. Which products cost less than $10 and sell for more than $20?

  Select name from unemath_Cote.Products where msrp >20 and price <10;

 19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds.

  Select count(*) from unemath_Cote.Products where ship_weight <1;
  Select count(*) from unemath_Cote.Products where ship_weight >20;

  641+465=1,106

 20. Create your own query.